run-until-caught/Run-Until-Caught-Development/README.md

 There are times where you can honestly say you didn't know a policy.
 - The policy is written up inside the service you're trying to get access to.
 - The policy can only be seen by admins and they can't tell who else can not see the policy.
-- The policy is written a document that has sense moved and so links to it don't work anymore.
+- The policy is written in a document that has since moved and so links to it don't work anymore.
 - The policy was decided verbally in a meeting that did not include you and there is no easily discoverable written record of it.
 - etc.